aben-cha/Inception/docker.md

 * Docker is a tool for running applications in an isolated environment.
 * With docker we can easily package up our application with everything it needs and run it anywhere on any machine.
+* Docker is written in the Go programming language
+* Docker uses a technology called namespaces to provide the isolated workspace called the container.
+When you run a container, Docker creates a set of namespaces for that container.
+These namespaces provide a layer of isolation.
+Each aspect of a container runs in a separate namespace and its access is limited to that namespace.

 # What can I use Docker for?
     1- Application Containerization